okjuan/vbook/_posts/2024-08-19-my-pattern-language.md

 Ordinary actions like these can have meaning.
 This imbuing of meaning into inanimate objects and impersonal surroundings is part of the process that transforms house into home.
-A building or even a room becomes a place where one is provided for and secure, where one can rest at ease.
+A building or even a room becomes a place where one is provided for and made feel secure, where one can rest at ease.

 A home is sprinkled with meaning throughout.
 A quiet, comfy place to read and relax.